 Mike joined the University of San Francisco University Ministry staff in 1996 as associate director where he directed several of USF’s most prominent social justice programs including the Arrupe Immersion Program, the Justice Lecture Series, and the Peace and Justice Coalition.
 Especially notable have been the figures Mike has brought to campus as part of the Justice Lecture Series, including Nobel Peace Prize Laureates Shirin Ebadi, Oscar Arias, Adolfo Perez Esquivel, Rigoberta Menchu Tum, Mairead Corrigan Maguire, and Jody Williams; Sr. Helen Prejean, C.S.J., Author of Dead Man Walking; and mostly recently, Dr. Paul Farmer.
 Mike also founded the USF Arrupe Immersion Program bringing faculty, staff and students to marginalized populations in Belize, Guatemala, Cuba, Peru, Mexico, El Salvador, India, and Vietnam.
 Mike received his doctoral degree in education from USF in 2005.
 His dissertation entitled Directives within Catholic Social Teaching for the Promotion of Justice through Educational Activities was published in 2008.
 In 2003 Duffy was given the Fr.
-William Dunne Award by university president Fr.
+William Dunne Award by former university president Fr.
 Stephen A. Privett, S.J., the university’s highest award for staff service, as well as the Peacemakers Award by the university's Peace & Justice Coalition.
 An adjunct faculty member, Mike teaches in USF's Erasmus Project residential learning community and teaches a seminar in Catholic social thought.
 Mike is a member of the board of the Jesuit Volunteer Corps: Southwest and the California Province Mission & Vision Committee.

 Erin has been teaching at USF in the areas of Catholic theology and ethics since 2008.
 Her research interests focus on theological questions that emerge in moments of dialogue especially ecumenism, contemporary Catholic ecclesiology and religion in the public sphere.
 She completed her PhD at the Graduate Theological Union in the area of systematic and philosophical theology with her dissertation on the implications of Jürgen Habermas's critical theory on ecumenical dialogue.
 Her published works include: "Communicative Action as an Approach to Ecumenical Dialogue", Ecumenical Review, Vol 60/5 (July 2008) and "A Habermasian Approach to Ecumenical Ecclesiology", Journal of Ecumenical Studies Vol 44/4 (Fall 2009).
 During her doctoral program, she received a fellowship for preparing future faculty to engage in "big questions" of value and meaning in the classroom.
 This fellowship, as well as her commitment to service learning has shaped her philosophy of education.